ITNaveen/interview-questions-NT/c-sharp-devops-pipeline.md

                         error "Found ${vulnerabilityCount} HIGH or CRITICAL vulnerabilities in the container" }
                 }
+Trivy scans Docker images by checking OS packages and application dependencies against databases like GitHub Security Advisories, NVD, and OS security trackers.
+For C# projects, it looks at NuGet package vulnerabilities and CVEs in dependencies.
+If Trivy finds HIGH or CRITICAL vulnerabilities, we fail the pipeline to ensure secure deployments.

                 // Publish scan results to Artifactory
                 rtUpload (
                     serverId: 'artifactory',